As the holiday season commences, we want to remind you of some North Pole behaviour that is not condoned in New South Wales:

 If you are arrested by police and charged with a criminal offence, they will decide whether to let you out of the police station until your Court date.

 This is called ‘police bail’.
-If you are refused police bail, they must bring you before a court as soon as practicable.
+If you are refused police bail, you must be brought before a court as soon as practicable.
 This means that if you are arrested in the morning, you will normally be processed and brought before a court that afternoon.
 However, if the courts are closed by the time police finish processing you, you will be taken to court the next morning.

 If you are arrested over the holiday period, whilst NSW Courts are closed over Christmas, the Bail Court will remain open.